 For subjects that require students to see you doing the work in real time — like math — a whiteboard may be necessary.
 There are a number of online whiteboards to choose from — some more sophisticated (and costly) than others.
 For a fuss-free whiteboard app that doesn’t require a login (and is free), Whiteboard Fox is a good option.
 Zoom also allows for work on a whiteboard, but keep in mind, Zoom is only free for sessions 40 minutes or less, so you may need to pay for a subscription.

 If you’re looking to build an online tutoring business, you may want to get a little more sophisticated.
 “If you’re doing online tutoring on a regular basis or looking to start a company, you may want to consider getting an online tutoring platform,” suggests Dunaieff.
 “The online platforms can vary from just providing resources to be able to tutor more easily, including whiteboards and equation editors, to full management systems that manage tutors, scheduling and payments.”

-Advantages of offering online tutoring
+Benefits of becoming an online tutoring

 When it comes to tutoring, there are a number of benefits to going online — the main ones being convenience, flexibility and access, according to Schnack.
 “With in-person tutoring, you’re limited to the time and resource constraints of two people, which can make it difficult to make a match,” she says.
 “Traveling becomes an issue in many cases since most tutors won’t travel outside a 15-mile radius and many clients want tutoring in their own homes.”